 * how beautifully tired out your pup is when you add the mental stimulation of training into the daily schedule

 My fantasy is that you'll get hooked on dog training once you jump in and realize how fun it can be.

 I miss my in-person training classes, held at the beautiful EMMAVet office.
 One of these days we'll get back to that . . .

-If you can't get started in a great in-person class right now, get started at home!
-These 1-to-3-minute videos will give you a sense of what everyday training can look like with with regular dogs in a real house.
-(Meaning: not always perfect, but happy and filled with bonding.)
+A great class with a wonderful positive trainer is ideal, but until then ... get started at home!
+These 1-to-3-minute videos will give you a sense of what a little session can look like.
 Give it a try!
 Remember to leave your worries behind, and be present.
 Keep it short and fun.
 Quit on a high note.

 Beloved foster alum Captain knows down, but forgot it for a minute.
 Watch him remember, and learn why it's important not to rush your training.

 Use "touch" to teach your pup to go through your legs.